kylecreate/100DaysOfCode/README.md

 ## Goals
 - Make it a habit of coding during the week and learning something new
-- Learn more and in-depth about JavaScript, Figma, ReactJS, and Tailwind CSS
+- Learn more and in-depth about JavaScript, Figma/Penpot, ReactJS, and Tailwind CSS
-- Create real world projects to use in my portfolio
+- Create and add real world projects to use in my portfolio
 - Complete the [FCC JavaScript Algorithm and Data Structures](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/) certification
 - Complete reading of [Coding All-In-One for Dummies (7 books in 1)](https://www.dummies.com/book/technology/programming-web-design/coding/coding-all-in-one-for-dummies-281666/)